 Are there any necessary requirements to participate in the Thailand-based volunteer programs?

-Minimum age requirement to participate in any of the programs in Chiang Mai is 18 years and above.
+- Minimum age requirement to participate in any of the programs in Bangkok is 18 years and above.

 - Age limit is 20 years and above